Frequently asked questions

 What do you mean by responsive local curriculum?

-The design of each early childhood services, school’s or CoL’s curriculum should allow teachers the scope to interpret The New Zealand Curriculum, Te Marautanga o Aotearoa and Te Whāriki in response to the particular needs, interests, and talents of individuals and groups of students in their classes.
+The design of each early childhood services, school’s or Communities of Learning curriculum should allow teachers the scope to interpret The New Zealand Curriculum, Te Marautanga o Aotearoa and Te Whāriki in response to the particular needs, interests, and talents of individuals and groups of students in their classes.

 Don’t all Communities of Learning, early childhood services, schools and kura already use innovative digital technologies practices?